frankastin24/fuseMVC/README.md

 ```

 #### Retrieving a Record by Primary Key

-Loads a record using its primary key.
+Loads a specific record using its primary key.

 ```php
 $user = new User();